From little things, big things grow.

 Friday: Cook at home instead of going out

-Also brilliant if you’re trying to save a bit of money because numerous outings for dumplings, pizza and burgers impacts your bank balance as much as your waistline.
+Also brilliant if you’re trying to save a bit of money because numerous outings for dumplings, pizza and burgers impact your bank balance as much as your waistline.
 If you’re like me, any recipe that is over 30 minutes in prep and cooking time is usually a no-go, so lock out some time on Friday night to cook something you’ve always wanted to try.
 I recommend the following:

 - Layered Vegetable Bake – 1 hour 40 minutes.
 Sweet potato and pumpkin have never tasted so good